provenance-io/provenance/CONTRIBUTING.md

   - if you approve of the PR, you are responsible for fixing any of the issues mentioned here and more
 - If you sat down with the PR submitter and did a pairing review please note that in the `Approval`, or your PR comments.
 - If you are only making "surface level" reviews, submit any notes as `Comments` without adding a review.

-### Updating Documentation

-If you open a PR on Provenance, it is mandatory to update the relevant documentation in /docs.

-- If your changes relate to a module, please update the module's spec in `x/moduleName/docs/spec/`.

 ## Forking